msveshnikov/autocode-ai/server/README.md

 -   The web server interacts with the license server to authenticate users and check license status.
 -   Both servers communicate with MongoDB to store and retrieve user and license data.
 -   The web server integrates with Stripe for payment processing and subscription management.
--   Google Sign-In API is used for alternative authentication.

 ## Installation and Setup